-Appointments to counsel with the student development officer are made through the student development office.
+Appointments to counsel with the student success officer are made through the student success office.
 Placement, diagnostic, and psychological testing are available to students and their families.
 The college maintains a campus counseling center and referral commitment with Colorado Springs Christian Counseling Services (CSCC).
 Students, or members of their immediate families, who are referred to CSCC or the campus counseling center may receive professional counseling services at minimal cost to the student.
 Arrangements may also be made for referrals to other approved clinics.
 Students seeking counseling services should contact the student success director for more details.

 A deli is available in the bookstore in Williamson Center.
 Light meal items, drinks, and snacks are available during breaks and between classes.
 For more information about Bookstore hours, visit the bookstore online.

 Although the college does not provide dormitories or campus housing, a wide variety of housing is available in Colorado Springs.
-The student development office works with community apartment managers and homeowners in assisting students to secure housing.
+The student success office works with community apartment managers and homeowners in assisting students to secure housing.
 This office provides students a list of currently available housing in the area.
 Housing opportunities listed in The Gazette of Colorado Springs can be accessed on the Internet at www.gazette.com.

 A full-service bookstore is located on the ground level of Williamson Center.
 The hours of operation are scheduled to serve the needs of the learning community.
 Furthermore, ordering books from the bookstore has never been easier; active students have complete access to both campus class and online class book lists once logged into online.nbc.edu.
 While there, they can add required books to the shopping cart; then, easily and securely make an online payment, charge them to their financial aid, or inform the bookstore that they will be paying by check or other means.